Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 If set to this option, the solver expects then a warm start at the solve method.

-Note, that it is not necessary to set this option through the command below (for example in C++) before the update or solve method call.
+Note, that it is unnecessary to set this option through the command below (for example, in C++) before the update or solve method call.
 \code
 Qp.settings.initial_guess = proxsuite::qp::InitialGuessStatus::WARM_START;
 \endcode